 When is the last time you pulled out all your sheets and blankets?
 The most recent time I cleaned out the linen closet I found sheets that were missing the matches, some with bleach spots or holes, and even character sheets that the kids have outgrown.
 So why was I keeping them?
 Now is a great time to donate them to a pet shelter.
 Just call and see where to take the extras that can be used to keep these animals warm all winter.

 Donate or use Soaps & Shampoo

-Do you keep the small travel soaps and shampoo bottles when you travel?
+Do you keep small travel soaps and shampoo bottles when you travel?
 If you do, then you probably have quite the stash in your bathroom.
 These are perfect to use on your next vacation or teen camp adventure.
 But you should periodically go through them and make sure you can use them soon or else donate them so you don’t have the clutter in your drawers.

 Get rid of old hangers

-Most people have tons of plastic hangers that come when you buy new clothes.
+Most people have tons of plastic hangers that come when they buy new clothes.
 Since these aren’t really practical in the closet, they seem to just get tossed around and become extra clutter.
 Take them to your thrift store or donate them to a kid’s consignment sale so they can be used and get them out of your house.

 Adopt the Plus/Minus Rule

-If you add something to your life, you must subtract something out of it.
+If you add something to your life, you must subtract something from it.
 When you buy a new piece of clothing, get rid of one old piece that no longer fits.
 When you get a new DVD, look to see if you can sell or donate an old one you no longer want.
 One of my goals is to not buy new totes to store my stuff.
 I look through the containers I currently have and see if there are things I can get rid of rather than add more storage boxes to my closets.

 I know there are other people on this same journey as me.
 We’re on a mission to simplify and streamline our living.
 What are your favorite tips and tricks for clearing out the clutter?
 I’d love to hear!